FPGA debugging challenges

 - Remote real-time monitoring for customer equipment in the field

-VSTAR consists of an on-chip verification IP (VSTAR IP) and a proprietary GUI.
+VSTAR consisting of on-chip verification IP and proprietary GUI

 - Automatic configuration and implementation of the IP to user design using GUI